Spin-Electric Coupling in Lead Halide Perovskites

 The measured Faraday rotations as a function of $B$ is presented in Fig.~\ref{fig:faraday}A. The slope of each line is proportional to the Verdet coefficient at this wavelength.
 It is known from general considerations that $V(\omega)$ must be an even function of frequency ~\cite{Bennett1965}, therefore suggesting the following functional form to analyze the data at low frequencies:

-where $a_0$ and $a_2$ are fitting parameters, and $\Delta$ is the energy gap.
+where $a_0$ and $a_2$ are fitting parameters, and $\Delta$ is the band gap.
 The form of the denominator is motivated by the Becquerel formula \cite{Sabatini2020}.
 In order to focus on the non-trivial numerator of Eq.~(\ref{eq:fit_Verdet}), we plot in Fig.~\ref{fig:faraday}B the ``normalized'' Verdet constant $\tilde{V}(\omega) = V\left(\omega)\cdot(1-(\omega/\Delta)^2\right)^2$.
-As can be seen in Fig.~\ref{fig:faraday}B the simple curve $a_0+a_2\omega^2$ is indeed providing a good fit.
-As will be shown below, the fact that the value of $a_0$ is finite indicates the importance of electron hopping at low frequencies.
+As can be seen in Fig.~\ref{fig:faraday}B the simple curve $a_0+a_2\omega^2$ is indeed providing a reasonable fit for photon energies less than 1eV~\footnote{As will be shown below, the fact that the value of $a_0$ is finite indicates the importance of electron hopping at low frequencies}.
+At high frequencies, our data as well as the data of Ref.~\cite{Sabatini2020} suggest that higher-order terms should be added to Eq.~(\ref{eq:fit_Verdet}).

 {\it Theoretical considerations.---} Our starting point for describing the observed frequency dependence of $V(\omega)$ is the effective low-energy Hamiltonian introduced phenomenologically in~\cite{Jin2012} and in~\cite{Becker2018} via the {\bf k}$\cdot${\bf p} method~\cite{Kane1966}.
-This approach is based upon the fact that the low-energy optoelectronic properties of APbX$_3$ (A=Cs, CH$_3$NH$_3$; X=Cl, Br, I) can be qualitatively understood from transitions between four basis states originating from $J\!\!=\!\!1/2$ spin-orbit coupling of p- and s-like states mostly associated with Pb atoms~\cite{Umebayashi2003}.
+This approach is based upon the fact that the low-energy optoelectronic properties of APbX$_3$ (A=Cs, CH$_3$NH$_3$; X=Cl, Br, I) can be qualitatively understood from transitions between four basis states originating from $J\!\!=\!\!1/2$ p- and s-like states mostly associated with Pb and X atoms~\cite{Umebayashi2003}.
 We introduce the following notation to refer to these states:

-Here, the thick and thin arrows correspond to the orbital (valence/conduction) and total angular momentum (quasi-spin) $J\!\!=\!\!1/2$ states respectively.
-In the vicinity of the high-symmetry $R$-point (${\bf k}\! \equiv \!
+Here, on the left-hand side, the thick and thin arrows correspond to the orbital (valence/conduction) and projection of the total angular momentum (quasi-spin) $J\!\!=\!\!1/2$ states, respectively.
+In the vicinity of the high-symmetry $R$-point (for convenience, ${\bf k}\! \equiv \!
 0$), the effective Hamiltonian can be written as ($\hbar=1$):